India

 Outpatient benefits can include consultations, prescription medicines, diagnostics, vaccinations for adults and children, annual health check-ups, physiotherapy, and outpatient mental health counseling.
 This benefit can be customized.

-Dental benefits usually include filling, scaling, and root canal.
-This benefit can be customized and expanded to include preventative as well as orthodontic treatment.
+Dental benefits usually include fillings, scaling, and root canals.
+However, this benefit can be customized and expanded to include preventative and orthodontic treatment.

 Vision benefits include examination by an ophthalmologist and the cost of either spectacle lenses or contact lenses.
 Frames are not covered.
-A few leading employers also cover corrective Lasik surgery.
+Lasik treatment is covered above a specific vision defect (beyond +/- 7.5 Diopter) under most group health policies.

 Group Personal Accident Insurance

-Over 80 percent of employers provide a fully-funded group personal accident policy.
-The plan covers accidental death, permanent total disability (TPD), permanent partial disability (PPD), double dismemberment (DM), temporary total disability (TTD: weekly partial income replacement up to 104 weeks), accident-related medical expenses, home and vehicle modification, child education expenses, funeral expenses, and other benefits.
+Over 80 percent of employers provide a fully funded group personal accident policy.
+The plan covers accidental death, permanent total disability (TPD), permanent partial disability (PPD), double dismemberment (DM), temporary total disability (TTD: weekly partial income replacement up to 100/104 weeks), accident-related medical expenses, home and vehicle modification, child education expenses, funeral expenses, and other benefits.

 This benefit is offered either as a fixed amount, on a graded basis, or as a multiple of salary, usually 2x to 3x annual salary.